vidaud/seta/seta-doc/docs/user-guide/setup.md

 -->

-At this point, Community API usage is set up.
+At this point, Community API usage is set up and start using the methods under **seta-api-corpus** region.

 [^1]:https://webgate.ec.europa.eu/ern/userguide/Content/A.HOW%20TO%20JOIN/Register%20on%20EU-Login.htm